squid-cache/squid-cache.github.io/docs/KnowledgeBase/PerformanceAnalysis.md

 expectations beyond what is reasonable in a work environment.

-The first step is to quantify and measure the problem, since users almost always have a subjective (and not quantitative) view of what's going on.
+The first step is to quantify and measure the problem, since users almost always have a subjective (and not quantitative) view of what is going on.

 1. Try a simple test: on a test client system with enough network